Food Security and Nutrition Assistance

 ERS monitors the food security of U.S. households through an annual, nationally representative survey.
 While most U.S. households are food secure, a minority of U.S. households experience food insecurity at times during the year, meaning that their access to adequate food for active, healthy living is limited by lack of money and other resources.
 Some experience very low food security, a more severe range of food insecurity where food intake of one or more members is reduced and normal eating patterns are disrupted.
 Reliable monitoring of food security contributes to the effective operation of USDA’s 15 food and nutrition assistance programs aimed at reducing food insecurity.

-Federal expenditures for USDA's 15 food and nutrition assistance programs totaled $101.9 billion in fiscal 2016, or 2 percent less than the previous fiscal year.
-This was about 7 percent less than the historical high of $109.2 billion set in fiscal 2013.
-Expenditures decreased by 4 percent for both the Supplemental Nutrition Assistance Program (SNAP) and WIC in fiscal 2016, but increased by 7 percent for the School Breakfast Program, by 6 percent for the Child and Adult Care Food Program, and by 4 percent for the National School Lunch Program.
+Federal expenditures for USDA's 15 food and nutrition assistance programs totaled $98.6 billion in fiscal 2017, or 4 percent less than the previous fiscal year.
+This was almost 10 percent less than the historical high of $109.2 billion set in fiscal 2013.
+Expenditures decreased by 4 percent for the Supplemental Nutrition Assistance Program (SNAP) and by 6 percent for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) in fiscal 2017.
+Expenditures for the National School Lunch Program, the School Breakfast Program, and the Child and Adult Care Food Program, remained about the same.